Things to Avoid in Residential Roofing Projects

 Many roof designers and architects now create roof plans in 3-D. 3-D blueprints will provide a complete roof visualization that includes bridges, rakes, eaves, intersections, and runoff calculations for inclement weather conditions.
 A roof blueprint can also be used to diagram proper venting to protect a home or business from moisture buildup that can lead to mold growth.

 A roof blueprint is a tool that you don’t want to leave home without.

 Starting a new roofing project for both repair and installation without a proper blueprint can cause numerous setbacks to cost you time and money.

 Don’t forget to check out the top 5 do’s and don’ts to keep in mind for every residential roofing project.

 Have questions about your up and coming roofing project?
-Contact A & J Reliable to get professional recommendations and advice to ensure a quality roofing project.
+Contact A & J Reliable, Inc. to get professional recommendations and advice to ensure a quality roofing project.